MahdiAll99/MEDimage/README.md

 $ jupyter notebook
 ```

-Our team *Udes* (a.k.a.
+Our team *UdeS* (a.k.a.
 Université de Sherbrooke) has already submitted the benchmarked values to the IBSI uploading website and can be found here: [IBSI upload page](https://ibsi.radiomics.hevs.ch/).

 ## 5. Project Files Organization
 ```